top of page

 The first critical step after receiving your acceptance letter is to officially accept your offer.
 This typically involves completing an acceptance form or taking an online action through the college's admission portal.

 Make sure to double-check the deadline for your admission acceptance, as this can vary between institutions.
-For example, many colleges require you to respond within two weeks to secure your spot.
+For example, many colleges require a response within two weeks to secure your spot.
 Once you confirm, you'll receive details about your next financial and administrative steps, such as orientation dates and tuition deadlines.

 Submit Your Deposit